ryntab/Directus-Courier/README.md

 # Directus Courier 💬
 An extension for sending multi-channel notifications with courier.
 > Disclaimer: this is currently not intended for a production environment.
+In most cases mailerService can be used for action based emails.

 ## Installation
 - Download or fork the repository